Sound Transit: Funding

 Sound Transit's budget is primarily funded through local taxes levied within the regional transit district in the urbanized portions of King, Pierce, and Snohomish counties.
-These taxes, which comprise 63 percent of the total 2017–2046 budget, are composed of a 1.4 percent sales tax, a 0.8 percent motor vehicle excise tax, a 0.8 percent rental car tax, and a property tax of up to 25 cents per $1,000 in assessed value.
+These taxes, which comprise 49 percent of the total 2017–2046 budget, are composed of a 1.4 percent sales tax, a 0.8 percent motor vehicle excise tax, a 0.8 percent rental car tax, and a property tax of up to 25 cents per $1,000 in assessed value.
 The property tax rate is variable and can increase at a rate of up to 1 percent annually with approval from the agency's board of directors.
-The remaining 44.7 percent of revenue includes grants and bonds from the federal government, loans, interest, and passenger fares.
+The remaining 51 percent of revenue includes grants and bonds from the federal government, loans, interest, and passenger fares.
 In 2023, Sound Transit accounted for 57.7 percent of all local tax revenue collected by transit agencies in Washington state.
 That year, the agency earned $51.9 million from passenger fares—of which 62 percent was from Link light rail.
 The farebox recovery ratio for Link was 16 percent in 2023, followed by 10 percent for Sound Transit Express and 8 percent for Sounder.

 The agency has had three major ballot measures that were approved by voters to fund system expansion: Sound Move (1996), Sound Transit 2 (2008), and Sound Transit 3 (2016).
-Planning and construction of new transit projects is anticipated to continue until 2046 under the Sound Transit 3 plan and are forecast to cost $148 billion in year-of-expenditure dollars.
+Planning and construction of new transit projects is anticipated to continue until 2046 under the Sound Transit 3 plan and are forecast to cost $183.9 billion in year-of-expenditure dollars.
 Under a provision of the state constitution, Sound Transit is limited to issuing debt that does not exceed 1.5 percent of the assessed land value within the district; the final bond payments under the program were originally scheduled for 2068.
 Sound Transit was granted the ability to issue 75-year bonds by the state legislature in 2025.
-Approximately 50 percent of the long-range budget is allocated towards capital construction, while operations and maintenance comprise up 24 percent.
-The 2025 budget has $2.9 billion in expenses and $4.4 billion in expected revenue; it includes $756 million for operations and $1.8 billion for capital projects.
+Approximately 58 percent of the long-range budget is allocated towards capital construction, while operations and maintenance comprise up 20 percent.
+The 2026 budget has $3.28 billion in expenses and $3.27 billion in expected revenue, of which 68.9 percent is from local taxes.
+The expenses include $912.76 million for operations, $1.83 billion for capital projects, and $3.28 billion for debt service.